tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 The advantages of using the profiled YANG data model shown in {{inter-domain-discovery-tree}}
 as a core network topology model is to have a common solutions for:

--  discovering UNIs as well as inter-domain NNI links, which is applicable to any technology (TE or non TE) used at the UNI or within the network;
+-  discovering inter-domain links, which is applicable to any technology (TE or non TE) used at the inter-domain links or within the network;

 -  modelling non TE inter-domain links, such as Ethernet, and TE inter-domain links such as OTN,